hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 complains about a board mismatch, but you are sure that you chose the correct ROM image, then run this alternative command:\
     # ./flash forceupdate libreboot.rom
-You should see "Verifying flash\...
+You should see "Verifying flash...
 VERIFIED." written at the end of the flashrom output.

 With this new configuration, Parabola can boot automatically and you